rust-sailfish/sailfish/benches/README.md

 ## License

 This benchmark code is distributed under the special permission granted by [Dirkjan Ochtman](https://github.com/djc) (See [this issue](https://github.com/djc/template-benchmarks-rs/issues/26)).
-**You cannot modify or redistribute the code without a explicit permission**.
+**You cannot modify or redistribute the source code without an explicit permission**.